mdn/content/files/en-us/web/api/mediasession/setactionhandler/index.md

 To remove a previously-established action handler, call `setActionHandler()` again, specifying `null` as the `callback`.

-The action handler receives as input a single parameter: an object conforming to the {{domxref("MediaSessionActionDetails")}} dictionary, which provides both the action type (so the same function can handle multiple action types), as well as data needed in order to perform the action.
+The action handler receives as input a single parameter: an object which provides both the action type (so the same function can handle multiple action types), as well as data needed in order to perform the action.